Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use when a search result is critical and should be surfaced in future recalls,' which provides clear guidance on when to use.
-It does not explicitly mention when not to use or alternative tools, but the context is sufficient for an agent to understand the tool's role.
+Explicitly instructs 'Use when a search result is critical and should be surfaced in future recalls,' providing clear context.
+Does not mention when not to use or alternative tools, but guidance is direct and actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.